 But most mainstream medical professionals still urge people to limit their intake of saturated fat.

 JH ignored this advice and hopped on the trendy bandwagon of coconut oil.

 Every morning, JH would add a couple tbsp of coconut oil to his coffee.
 The coconut oil is supposed to temper the effects of caffeine and the high amount of fat can be burned for energy instead of eating carbohydrates.
 Coconut oil coffee was JH’s breakfast for a couple years or so.

 Here’s the problem with coconut oil: it’s over 80% saturated fat.
 Just one tablespoon contains 12 grams of saturated fat.
 That’s 60% of the suggested daily limit.
 Keep in mind JH was often adding 2 tbsp of it.
 Plus, he would also add it as a spread to his high-fiber toast.

 JH serves as a cautionary tale about being duped by diet trends.
 Eating large amounts of coconut oil, at least for him, is most likely not healthy.
 And it may not be healthy for other people as well.
 In fact, coconut oil may raise LDL cholesterol more than animal fats.

 Immediately after receiving his shockingly-high cholesterol results, JH decided to quit coconut oil cold turkey.
-However, six months later, his cholesterol levels had barely changed.
-Refraining from coconut oil did not clear excess phlegm, it seems.
+Six months later, his cholesterol levels had improved.

-Determined to lower his cholesterol without statin drugs, JH researched herbal remedies for high cholesterol.
+Determined to lower his cholesterol without statin drugs, JH researched herbal formulas for cholesterol support.
 He came across our signature formula, CholestAssure.